Murray To Announce For Attorney General on September 16th

 Event To Be Held Outside Wilmington Police Department

-SEAFORD, DE, UNITED STATES, August 30, 2021 /EINPresswire.com/ -- Julianne Murray will be announcing for Delaware Attorney General on September 16th at noon outside the Wilmington Police Department, William T. McLaughlin Public Safety Building, 300 N. Walnut Street, Wilmington, DE 19801.
-Murray, a Republican will be outlining her vision the need for an independent Delaware Attorney General.
+SEAFORD, DE, UNITED STATES , September 2, 2021 /EINPresswire.com/ -- Julianne Murray will be announcing for Delaware Attorney General on September 16th at noon outside the Wilmington Police Department, William T. McLaughlin Public Safety Building, 300 N. Walnut Street, Wilmington, DE 19801.
+Murray, a Republican, will be outlining her vision for the need for an independent Delaware Attorney General.
 She will answer questions from the media and the event will also be livestreamed on Facebook Live.

 About Julianne Murray